Piscora

 Aquatic water texture background

-Browse all aquarium fish species with scientific names beginning with "X".
+Browse all aquarium fish species with common names beginning with "X".
 Each profile includes care requirements, water parameters, tank size recommendations, and compatibility information for freshwater, marine, and brackish species.

 The letter 'X' features a handful of intriguing species that can enhance any freshwater aquarium.
 The vibrant Green Swordtail (Xiphophorus hellerii) is a notable entry, alongside the lesser-known San Marcos redtail splitfin (Xenotoca doadrioi).
 These species are popular among hobbyists for their unique colors and compatibility in community tanks.